France by Train

 Tickets for all trains must be validated before travelling.
-This can be done by placing the ticket in a punching machine at the entrance to the platform.
-However, passengers that have printed out their tickets from the Internet can present these to inspectors when they pass.
+This can be done by placing the ticket in a punching machine at the entrance to the platform (compostez votre billet) However, passengers that have printed out their tickets from the Internet can present these to inspectors when they pass.

-- For more information on offers available see the SNCF website (In French, English and German)
+For more information see the SNCF website (In French, English and German)

 Some tips and points